electrode-io/electrode-native/docs/cli/cauldron/update/dependencies.md

 * The `dependencies` value should specify the version to update to.

 #### Related commands
- `ern cauldron add dependencies` | Add one or more new native dependencies
+ [ern cauldron add dependencies] | Add one or more new native dependencies

+[ern cauldron add dependencies]: ../add/dependencies.md